The Αsylum (International Protection) Application

 You may be body searched and your personal belongings may be searched.
 You may undergo medical examinations.

-The Asylum Service will determine a date for your interview, and you will receive your international protection applicant’s card which may be valid for up to six (6) months.
+The Asylum Service will determine a date for your interview, and you will receive your International protection applicants' cards which may be valid for up to one (1) year.
 You must carry this card with you at all times.
+Along with the card, we will provide you with a personal tax number (AFM) and a temporary social security and healthcare number (PAAYPA).

 When you submit your application, you will receive a briefing, in a language that you understand, regarding the procedure, your rights and obligations while being an international protection applicant, as well as the deadlines that apply throughout the procedure.